Transfinite game values in infinite chess: Game values and the omega one of chess

 \begin{proof} Consider the positions of the form in figure \ref{Figure.MateIn17}, shown in the case $n=17$, consisting of a white king, white queen, white rook and black king, with $n$ squares separating the kings.

 With white to move, white may roll the black king to the right with {\tt 1.Re3+ Kf4 2.Qe5+ Kg4 3.Rg3+ Kh4 4.Qg5+}, leading to {\tt 16.Qs5+ Ku4 17.Ru3\#} checkmate, as shown at the right.
 In the general case, where the kings are separated with $n$ steps, this strategy forces check-mate in exactly $n$ steps, once the black king is rolled against the white king.
-Since there is no check-mate position involving just the white queen and rook, any check-mate position must take at least $n$ steps in order to bring the kings into proximity.
-Thus, the value of the position for white is exactly $n$.
+Since there is no check-mate position involving just the white queen and rook, any check-mate position must bring the kings into proximity, which takes at least $n/2$ steps.
+So the value of the position is at least $n/2$ and at most $n$ (we believe it is exactly $n$).
+Thus, there are positions of unbounded finite value with these four pieces, and it follows that every value is realized during the course of play from those positions.

 For positions with three pieces, there is no checkmate possibility other than two queens versus a king, since one cannot even set up a checkmate with other combinations of three pieces.
 But two white queens versus a black king, with white to play, is always at worst mate-in-$5$.
 In two moves, white should trap the black king between two files controlled by the queens, and then close the gap to allow the black king only two squares, after which there is a mating move.
-So with three pieces, if checkmate is possible at all, then it is at worst mate-in-$5$, and all smaller values are also realized. \end{proof}
+In figure \ref{Figure.TwoQueensMateKing}, for example, {\tt 1.Qg3+ Kf8 2.Qe2 Kf7 3.Qe9 Kf6 4.Qg4 Kf7 5.gQe6\#}.

-Consider next the position of figure \ref{Figure.ValueOmega}, which we claim has value $\omega$.
+So with three pieces, if checkmate is possible at all, then it is at worst mate-in-$5$, and all smaller values are also realized. \end{proof} Consider next the position of figure \ref{Figure.ValueOmega}, which we claim has value $\omega$.
 Additional examples of finite positions with transfinite values are available in the answers provided by Noam D. Elkies and others to the MathOverflow question \cite{MO63423Wästlund:CheckmateInOmegaMoves}.
-The main line of play here calls for black to move his center rook up to arbitrary height, and then white slowly rolls the king into the rook for checkmate, similar to the pattern of play in the position of figure \ref{Figure.MateIn17}.
-For example, {\tt 1\ldots Re10 2.Rf5+ Ke6 3.Qd5+ Ke7 4.Rf7+ Ke8 5.Qd7+ Ke9 6.Rf9\#}.
-By playing the rook higher on the first move, black can force this main line of play have any desired finite length.